 Endless email chains, boring Zoom meetings and forgetting to follow-up are some of the hurdles that both developers and designers have to jump over on a regular basis.

 The best thing about working in an agile team that develops websites is that your opinion matters.
-However, one should give necessary importance to the opinion of an experienced head in the team that is developing a website.
+However, it’s good to give necessary importance to the opinion of an experienced head in the team that is developing a website.
 UI/UX designer, web developer, marketer, there are many collaborators who work together while developing a website.
 It is easy to blur the lines while working in an agile team.

 In the initial phase of the project, create a strategy roadmap that will be followed so that the web project is delivered on time and with a desired level of user satisfaction.
 This strategy does not necessarily need to be rigid because being able to respond to changes is required for a successful completion of a project.
 After the collection of the initial set of information, like user personas, client’s requirements, available budget, etc, it is paramount to create a roadmap that increases the probability of the projects’ success.